zephyrproject-rtos/zephyr/doc/reference/drivers/index.rst

 ===============================================

 Some drivers may have multiple MMIO regions.
-In addition, some drivers may already be implementing a form of inheritance whice requires some other data to be placed first in the  ``config_info`` and ``driver_data`` structures.
+In addition, some drivers may already be implementing a form of inheritance which requires some other data to be placed first in the  ``config_info`` and ``driver_data`` structures.